 Your long-term implementation objectives relate to usage and scalability.
 In addition to the day-to-day usage, you’ll be gathering endless amounts of data.

 - What new opportunities will your mobile app solution create?
 (See Step 1)

-- How can you ensure the app will scale as your business grows?
+- How will you scale your app as your business needs grow?

 Take as much time as you need to drill down into your goals and objectives.
-Your desired business outcomes should be carefully outlined so that it’s easy to reach the goals, measure ROI, and use key data metrics for anticipating future needs.
+Outline your desired business outcomes carefully.
+This will make it easier to measure key metrics for future success.

 4. Choose the Right Mobile Experience and Platform

 Developing a mobile app is not the same as developing a web app.
 It is common for people to think it is just a screen size adjustment, but that is not the case.
 In fact, there is more work that goes into creating a mobile app than creating a website with the same features.

 There are two popular mobile platforms: iOS from Apple and Android from Google.
 These mobile platforms require developing apps using their unique development environment.
 A mobile app’s functions are custom-designed for each mobile platform.
 This provides app users unique user experience specific to their mobile devices.